 5. Always ask for reviews and include them in your listing

 Reviews are a powerful tool—arguably the most powerful one of all.
 People trust what other people have to say, even if they are strangers on the Internet.
 Not only will including reviews get you more business, it will drastically improve your overall SEO ranking.
 This is because Google’s algorithm favors a company that has visible reviews.

 Positive reviews are obviously preferred, but diverse reviews also help you rise in the ranks.
 This doesn’t mean negative reviews will help you, but it shouldn’t seem like your reviews were computer generated or paid for.
 To get more reviews on your Google My Business page, reach out to any clients that you’ve done business with or are currently working with.
 More often than not, people are happy to leave a review—especially if their experience was positive.

 If you ever receive a negative review, don’t ignore it.
 Instead, respond professionally and make a conscious effort to try and resolve whatever problem the customer had.
 When people see that you’ve made an effort and you’re dedicated to excellent customer service, they’re more likely to look past a few negative reviews here and there.

 It doesn’t matter what kind of business you run, if you want to get more customers, you need a Google My Business page that’s optimized for SEO.
+Don’t forget to review any SEO audits you can acquire.
 While this process can seem overwhelming at first, Google makes it easy to walk through the steps and customize your page.
 Whenever your business incurs a change, don’t forget to head to your listing, and other online references, to make any necessary updates.
 If you ever need help creating your Google My Business listing, or are looking to improve your overall SEO efforts, Operation Technology is here to help with affordable SEO for businesses.